dcdpr/did-btc1/chapters/CRUD-Operations.md

    to a struct containing ::Sidecar Data:: for that signal provided as part of the resolutionOptions.
 This struct contains the following properties:
    - `updatePayload`: A ::DID Update Payload:: which should match the update announced by the ::Beacon Signal::.
-In the case of a ::Sparse Merkle Tree:: (::SMT::) proof of non-inclusion no
+In the case of a ::Sparse Merkle Tree:: (SMT) proof of non-inclusion no
       ::DID Update Payload:: may be provided.
-   - `proofs`: A ::Sparse Merkle Tree:: (::SMT::) proof that the provided `updatePayload` value is the value at the leaf indexed by the **did:btc1** being resolved.
+   - `proofs`: A ::SMT:: proof that the provided `updatePayload` value is the value at the leaf indexed by the **did:btc1** being resolved.
 TODO: What exactly this structure is needs to be defined.